Jacob-Small/Automating-ELK/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network from unwanted guests.

-'Load balancers protect the availability of a given network by providing a website an external IP address that is accessed by the internet.
+Load balancers protect the availability of a given network by providing a website an external IP address that is accessed by the internet.
 The Load balancer will then distribute incoming traffic evenly accross multiple servers which can help mitigate DoS (Denial of Service) attacks.
 A load balancer will typically have a health probe function that will regularly check available machines to ensure they are functioning correctly before sending traffic to them.
 If there is a problem with a given machine, the load balancer will stop sending traffic to the machine and will issue a reported error.
-This will not completely protect a system, but will add to it's resiliancy.'
+This will not completely protect a system, but will add to it's resiliancy.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.

 - _What does Filebeat watch for?_

-'FileBeat collects data about the file system.'
+FileBeat collects data about the file system.

 - _What does Metricbeat record?_

-'Metricbeat collects machine metrics such as uptime.'
+Metricbeat collects machine metrics such as uptime.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.